ilabrovic/kyvernodemo/troubleshooting/readme.md

 !!Not verified:

-When polkicy is not included with allowExistingViolations, Just Add this degfault key an its fixed.
+When policy is not included with allowExistingViolations, Just Add this degfault key an its fixed.

       allowExistingViolations: true